-§ 271-182.
-Application for permit; issuance.
+§ 271-182 Application for permit; issuance.

 Application for a special exception accessory structure permit shall be made to the Board of Appeals.
 Plans and sketches shall be submitted by the owner or his designated representative only.
-Said The plan shall show the location of all structures and other physical improvements on the subject premises, the proposed location of the dish antenna with proposed screening and the distance of the antenna from the structures and improvements and all property lines.
+SaidThe plan shall show the location of all structures and other physical improvements on the subject premises, the proposed location of the dish antenna with proposed screening and the distance of the antenna from the structures and improvements and all property lines.
 Any proposed new landscaping shall be depicted.
 The applicant shall present documentation of the possession of any required licensed by any federal, state or local agency.
-No building permit shall be issued by the Building Inspector for the installation of any dish antenna; except, after an approval is obtained under this chapter from the Board of Appeals, §271-131 shall also apply.
+No building permit shall be issued by the Building Inspector for the installation of any dish antenna; except, after an approval is obtained under this chapter from the Board of Appeals, § 271-131 shall also apply.

-§ 271-183.
-General conditions.
+§ 271-183 General conditions.

-- A. The dish antenna shall be considered an accessory structure requiring compliance with all minimum setback and other requirements of the Zoning Code of the Village and the Uniform Fire Prevention and Building Construction Code. - B. No more than one dish antenna shall be erected constructed, installed or maintained on a single lot or premises. - C. Location. - (1) All dish antennas shall be located on the ground. - (2) Nodishantennashallbelocatedonanytrailerorportabledevice. - (3) No dish antenna shall be connected to or placed on any roof, building or part thereof of roof or building. - (4) All dish antennas shall be located in rear yards only, unless practical difficulty, severe economic hardship or detriment to the character of the neighborhood is proved. - D. All dish antennas shall be screened from the roadway and adjoining property owners with fencing or foliage or a combination thereof, of such height and density so as to screen the antennas from the roads and adjoining property owners during the entire year.
-The Board of Appeals may condition any approval on receipt and approval of a separate landscaping plan. - E. A dish antenna shall not at any point, nor shall any part of the antenna, including any platform or structure upon which it is mounted or affixed, be elevated to or reach a height of more than six feet above the natural grade of the subject premises.
-In no event shall the natural grade be changed by any means in order to increase the elevation of the dish antenna.
+- A. The dish antenna shall be considered an accessory structure requiring compliance with all minimum setback and other requirements of the Zoning Code of the Village and the Uniform Fire Prevention and Building Construction Code. - B. No more than one dish antenna shall be erected constructed, installed or maintained on a single lot or premises.

-- F. The diameter or width of a dish antenna shall not exceed four feet. - G. The use of any illumination for a dish antenna is strictly prohibited. - H. All connections to a dish antenna shall be made so that any wiring or supporting cables will not be visible from the street. - I. All dish antennas shall meet all manufacturer's specifications, be noncombustible and of corrosiveresistant material, be erected in a secure wind-resistant manner and be adequately grounded for protection against a direct strike of lightning. - J. Anything herein contained to the contrary notwithstanding, any other provision of this Code applicable to any accessory structure which is more specific or restrictive shall supersede the provisions of this article and apply in place thereof.
+- C. Location. - (1) All-No dish antennas shall be located on the ground. - (2) No dish antenna shall be located on any trailer or portable device. - (3) No dish antenna shall be connected to or placed upon on any roof, building or part thereof of roof or building. - (4) All-Ddish antennas shall not be located in on front facing roofrear yards only, unless practical difficulty, severe economic hardship or detriment to the character of the neighborhood is proved.
+Dish antennas shall be only located on primary structures, shall be no greater than 30" in diameter and limited to one per property. - D. All dish antennas shall be screened from the roadway and adjoining property owners with fencing or foliage or a combination thereof, of such height and density so as to screen the antennas from the roads and adjoining property owners during the entire year. \The Board of Appeals may condition any approval on receipt and approval of a separate landscaping plan. - E. A dish antenna shall not at any point, nor shall any part of the antenna, including any platform or structure upon which it is mounted or affixed, be elevated to or reach a height of more than six feet above the natural grade of the subject premises.
+In no event shall the natural grade be changed by any means in order to increase the elevation of the dish antenna. - F. The diameter or width of a dish antenna shall not exceed four feet. - G. The use of any illumination for a dish antenna is strictly prohibited. - H. All connections to a dish antenna shall be made so that any wiring or supporting cables will not be visible from the street. - I. All dish antennas shall meet all manufacturer's specifications, be noncombustible and of corrosiveresistant material, be erected in a secure wind-resistant manner and be adequately grounded for protection against a direct strike of lightning. - J. Anything herein-contained to the contrary notwithstanding, any other provision of this Code applicable to any accessory structure which is more specific or restrictive shall supersede the provisions of this article and apply in place.

-Upon conviction of any violation of this article, the penalties provided for in §1-3 of this Code shall apply.
+Upon conviction of any violation of this article, the penalties provided for in § 1-3 of this Code shall apply.

-Article XX.
-Architectural Review Board Requirements and Review
+Article XX Architectural Review Board Requirements and Review

-§ 271-185.
-Title; purpose.
+§ 271-185 Title; purpose.